scaredfinger/dietizme/libs/domain/README.md

 ### Food Categorization

-DietizMe uses a hierarchical categorization system for foods and recipes, implemented using PostgreSQL's ltree extension.
+Otiuming uses a hierarchical categorization system for foods and recipes, implemented using PostgreSQL's ltree extension.
 Categories are expressed in a path-like structure:

 ```
 CUISINE.MEDITERRANEAN.SPANISH